 Children Missing Education (CME) are children of compulsory school age who are not on a school roll and who are not receiving a suitable alternative education (for example at home).
 These children may be at a greater risk of harm.
 The Local Authority’s Education Welfare Service is responsible for monitoring and tracking young people who are not in the education system, and for supporting their entry into a school.

-A child going missing from education, which includes within the school day, is a potential indicator of abuse and neglect, including sexual exploitation.
+A child going missing from education, which includes within the school day, is a potential indicator of abuse and neglect, including sexual and criminal exploitation.
 Unauthorised absences will be monitored and followed up in line with the school’s attendance procedures, particularly where children go missing on repeated occasions.
 All staff are aware of the signs of risk and individual triggers including travelling to conflict zones, female genital mutilation (FGM) and forced marriage.

 All pupils will be placed and removed from admission and attendance registers as required by law.